greenpeace/planet4-docker-compose/docs/advanced.md

 Both images provide environment variables which adjust aspects of the runtime configuration.
 For this environment to run only the database parameters such as hostname, database name, database users and passwords are required.

-Initial values for this environment variables are dummy but are good to go for development porpoises.
+Initial values for this environment variables are dummy but are good to go for development purposes.
 They can be changed in the provided `app.env` and `db.env` files, or directly in the [docker-compose.yml](https://docs.docker.com/compose/compose-file/#environment) file itself.

 ### Some useful variables

 See [openresty-php-exim](https://github.com/greenpeace/planet4-docker/tree/develop/source/planet-4-151612/openresty-php-exim)

 -   `NEWRELIC_LICENSE` set to the license key in your NewRelic dashboard to automatically receive server and application metrics
--   `PHP_MEMORY_LIMIT` maximum memory each PHP process can consume before being termminated and restarted by the scheduler
+-   `PHP_MEMORY_LIMIT` maximum memory each PHP process can consume before being terminated and restarted by the scheduler
 -   `PHP_XDEBUG_REMOTE_HOST` in development mode enables remote [XDebug](https://xdebug.org/) debugging, tracing and profiling

 ### Development mode